mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 of ammunition or various supplies.
 The smaller can be configured for cargo by removing the automatic reloading equipment but is more commonly used as a field loader in direct support of a unit.
-The auto- reloader carries 1,000–2,000 rounds of ammunition, depending on calibre, in its ready hopper.
+The auto-reloader carries 1,000–2,000 rounds of ammunition, depending on calibre, in its ready hopper.
 It can reload standard magazines for up to three different weapons or ammunition types at once.
 Actual reloading takes one combat round but inserting an empty magazine or taking a full one out is a Minor Action for the soldier.
-The ammunition hopper can be reloaded using pre- packaged or loose ammunition.
+The ammunition hopper can be reloaded using pre-packaged or loose ammunition.
 A box of 1,000 rounds typically weighs about 10 kilograms.

 Battle Mule can be used to conduct semi-autonomous